everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2023.12.221508

+We are fixing a bug from the previous version, where the Currency (Symbol) of a Bound transaction could be confused with the BASE Symbol of the parent transaction.
+This affected only a small number of manually created transactions.

+And we're adding a few practical interface improvements like Go To Page in the transaction listing.
+Optimization of transaction detail for TAB key movement.
+And or making the list of symbols for asset accounts in the container detail clearer.

+### Improvements
+ETD-1055 [transactions] Add input to pagination to Go to Page.
+ETD-1063 [transactions] Optimization of TAB operations in transaction detail.
+ETD-1088 [pairs] Adding a currency symbol to the container and transaction filter.
+ETD-1092 [pairs] Add new symbols 23/12_01.

+### Bug Fixes
+ETD-1081 [container] WhaleBooks format import does not log ignored zero-value transactions.
+ETD-1082 [connectors] ZUSD support in Kraken API.
+ETD-1084 [connectors] API connector logos are not displayed.
+ETD-1085 [connectors] Container long name width limitation.
+ETD-1090 [transactions] Spontaneous fee currency change after deploying DB fee currency structure modifications.

 ## Version 2023.12.151445

 In specific cases, the function filtering portfolio by labels can be used.
 Which can exclude the rule on the bound subtransactions of the affected transactions.